glrta/week4-JICG/README.md

 __Stretch goal__: the user can delete posts.

+## Download our project
+To download the project:

+ - Clone the project
+ - Run `npm install` to setup package dependencies
+ - Run `npm test` to run the tests

 ## Features :tada:
 - add posts
 - see the posts of other users